aadamsx/meteor-up-classic/README.md

 Meteor Up Classic does not user docker containers.
 Docker-enabled version is developed by KadiraHQ here: https://github.com/kadirahq/meteor-up.

-**Note:** Meteor Up Classic is Meteor 1.4-ready.
+**Note:** This branch of Meteor Up Classic is Meteor 1.4-ready.
 It uses Node 4.4.7 and MongoDB 3.2 by default.

 > Screencast: [How to deploy a Meteor app with Meteor Up (by Sacha Greif)](https://www.youtube.com/watch?v=WLGdXtZMmiI)